andyfitzsuse/andyfitz.github.io/story.md

 .twoup > * {margin-top:0;}</style>

 Born in Australia (on Jagera country) to 6th generation immigrants, I am fortunate to have both lived and travelled extensively across asia, europe, and the americas.
-My primary residence is now Noosa, Queebsland (Gubbi Gubbi country)
+My primary residence is now Noosa, Queensland (Gubbi Gubbi country) and my current physical residence is the United Kingdom.

 # Timeline